coretrix/hitrix/README.md

 config
  - app-name
     - config.yaml
- - hitrix.yaml #optional config where you can define some settings related to other services like slack service
+ - hitrix.yaml #optional config where you can define some settings related to built-in services like slack service
 ```

 #### ORM Engine